dantaylor688/dantaylor688.github.io/_posts/2016-11-05-transcritical-bifurcation.md

 ---
+layout: post
-Transcritical Bifurcations
+title: Transcritical Bifurcations
+comments: true
 ---

-In my [last post](post_link), we discussed the simplest type of bifurcation, the saddle-node bifurcation.
+In my [last post]({% post_url  2016-09-03-saddle-node-bifurcation%}), we discussed the simplest type of bifurcation, the saddle-node bifurcation.
 Next, we look at a different type of bifurcation.
 The transcritical bifurcation has the normal form

 $$
 \begin{equation}